-- Step 4: Place the toothbrush in the vertical position to brush the front teeth.
+- Step 4: Hold the toothbrush in a vertical position to brush the front teeth.
 Make sure to clean the front and back.

 - Step 5: Brush the tongue to remove bacteria from the surface.

-No matter how many times you explain the importance of clean and healthy teeth, some children will still refuse to brush.
-If you're tired of the tears and fights, try these tips for making brushing fun for your kids.
+- No matter how often you explain the importance of clean and healthy teeth, some children will still refuse to brush.
+If you're tired of the tears and fights, follow these tips for making brushing fun for your kids.